freshworks/crayons/packages/crayons-core/src/components/input/readme.md

       <FwInput
       label="Name"
       iconLeft="add-contact"
-      stateText="Do not enter your user ID"
+      hintText="Do not enter your user ID"
+      warningText="Use only numbers for user ID"
+      errorText="Invalid user ID"
       state="warning"
       placeholder="Enter your official name"
       required